shopware5/devdocs/source/blog/_posts/2015-11-18-dynamic-shopping-worlds.md

 ```

 As you can see above, the function `createToolbarItems` is an override of the base class `Shopware.grid.Panel`.
-The override is used, to add the new button.
+The override is used to add the new button.
 The `handler` callback of the button will just open the emotion detail
 view for the provided `emotionId`.
-The ID `{$storeTemplateEmotionId}` will be filled by smarty.
+The ID `{$storeTemplateEmotionId}` will be filled by Smarty.
 In order to do so, I
 extended the backend controller like this:

 ```